 Master’s Student

-Kara is a first year Master’s student in the Clinical Psychology program.
+Kara is a Master’s student in the Clinical Psychology program.
 She is passionate about factors affecting cognitive function across the lifespan.
 Her previous research investigated the effect of cognitive load on sensorimotor integration in individuals with a concussion history and she has investigated the effects of “chemofog” on the working memory of women actively undergoing breast cancer treatment.
 Her current general research interest is understanding the brain dynamics involved in typical versus atypical aging in the context of cognitive decline.

 Bianca Ciorac